Events

 Add this event to your calendar

-Wisconsin Quantum Institute Seminar
+Wisconsin Quantum Institute Colloquium

 Entangled quantum cellular automata, physical complexity, and Goldilocks rules